kevinleung987/eve-electron-tools/README.md

 - **Market Browser:** Quickly look up prices for items without having to login to the game.
 - **zKill Listener:** Listens for killmails on the zKillboard Live Feed as they come in, you can filter by alliance, corporation, location, ship-type and enable sound notifications.
 - **Profile Syncer:** Sync your EVE settings between accounts or characters with the click of a button.
 Very useful for anyone managing multiple accounts.
-- **VNI Helper:** Multiple tools that enable safer and easier AFK Ratting.
+- **VNI Companion:** Multiple tools that enable safer and easier AFK Ratting.
 Watches Intel channel for mentions of systems close to you.
 You can also enable alerts for faction and capital spawns.

 ## Usage